Two pence (British decimal coin)

-The British decimal two pence coin (often shortened to 2p in writing and speech) is a denomination of sterling coinage equalling 2/100 of a pound.
+The British decimal two pence piece (2p) is a denomination of sterling coinage equalling 1/50 of a pound, or two pence.
 Since the coin's introduction on 15 February 1971, the year British currency was decimalised, its obverse has featured four profiles of Queen Elizabeth II.
 In 2008 the design on its reverse changed from the original depiction of a plume of ostrich feathers with a coronet to a segment of the Royal Shield.

 The two pence coin was originally minted from bronze, but changed in 1992 to copper-plated steel.

 As of March 2014 there were an estimated 6.55 billion 2p coins in circulation, corresponding to a value of £131 million.

-Two pence coins are legal tender for amounts only up to the sum of 20p when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.
+Decimal two pence coins are legal tender for amounts only up to the sum of 20p when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.

 Composition

 From its first minting in 1971 until 1992, two pence coins were made from bronze.
 In 1992, this was changed to copper-plated steel because of the increasing price of copper used to make bronze.
 Both the bronze and steel versions were made in 1992 as it was the transition year, however in 1998 a small quantity of bronze two pences were made alongside the standard copper-plated steel.
-The number of bronze two pences from this year was 98,676,000 versus the 115,154,000 copper-plate steel.
+There were 98,676,000 bronze 2p coins from that year, and 115,154,000 in copper-plated steel.

 By May 2006 the pre-1992 (97% copper) coins contained 3p worth of copper each.
 In May 2006, about 2.55 billion such coins remained in circulation, and the Royal Mint warned that tampering with coinage is illegal in the UK.
 During 2008, the value of copper fell dramatically from these peaks.